Richie Boucher: Reactions to appointment

 Billionaire businessman Dermot Desmond, who was a substantial shareholder in the bank, wrote to all members of the board expressing his "dismay" at Boucher's appointment.
-He said Boucher was one of the most senior bankers in the organisation, as a director, chief executive of retail financial services, a member of the group risk policy committee and of the group investment committee.“There has to be a direct correlation between Boucher's appointment to these senior positions and the excess lending policies of the bank.“How did Mr Boucher and others within the bank view the warnings of the Central Bank of Ireland in 2004 concerning the overheated residential property market?”
+He said Boucher was one of the most senior bankers in the organisation, as a director, chief executive of retail financial services, a member of the group risk policy committee and of the group investment committee."There has to be a direct correlation between Boucher's appointment to these senior positions and the excess lending policies of the bank."How did Mr Boucher and others within the bank view the warnings of the Central Bank of Ireland in 2004 concerning the overheated residential property market?”
 Desmond said the appointment of Boucher sent out "completely and utterly the wrong message.
 People who invested their pensions and savings in Bank of Ireland shares have been put under extreme financial pressure through absolutely no fault of their own.
-People are quite rightly angry.“Credibility and confidence need to be restored.
+People are quite rightly angry."Credibility and confidence need to be restored.
 This will not be achieved by promoting existing management further up the chain ... [a] clean break is needed.
-The people who got the bank into the mess are not the people to get the bank out of the mess.”
-Desmond said the bank's directors were obviously seriously out of touch with market perception and the sentiments of shareholders, accountholders and the market generally if they thought otherwise.
+The people who got the bank into the mess are not the people to get the bank out of the mess".
+Desmond said the bank's directors were seriously out of touch with market perception and the sentiments of shareholders, accountholders and the market generally if they thought otherwise.
 "Therefore [he] must have been responsible for fatal errors of judgment, including advancing loans to developers on the strength of overstated land values and insufficient security.
 He said he had nothing personal against Mr Boucher but perception was important if public confidence and the external reputation of the Irish banking system were to be restored."

 The Labour party said the decision to appoint an internal candidate as chief executive is "most disappointing ...
 I am not in any way casting any aspersions on Mr Boucher's ability or integrity, but this is a missed opportunity to signal a new beginning in Irish banking", said spokeswoman on Finance, Joan Burton.
 Senator Shane Ross raised the appointment in the Senate and—while later admitting hyperbole—said "possibly the most disgraceful appointment in the business world in living memory."